Full-time: 3 years, Part-time: 4-6 years

 We sometimes organise an activity for students take part in towards the end of the academic year such as a Filmmaking Summer School.

 Learn from an expert team

-You will be taught by active researchers and practitioners who will challenge and motivate you to get the most out of your studies.
+You will be taught by active researchers who will challenge and motivate you to get the most out of your studies.
 Our staff have industry experience and research expertise in areas ranging from British TV drama to international horror films, from science fiction on screen to fandom and cult media.

 Our Film and Television subject leader, Teresa Forde, has published on science fiction film and television drama, including in the Intellect fandom series on Doctor Who.
 Senior Lecturer Nathan Hunt has published on video games and zombies.

 They will build on your understanding of film theory within a critical and cultural framework.

 You can choose to study part of your degree at one of our partner universities in America:

 - Keene State College in New Hampshire